 Sometimes, I’m not sure I’m happy enough for Easter.
 When it comes around each year, I sing the alleluia’s that we have stopped saying during Lent, and I clap a lot and say, “He is risen indeed,” when I am supposed to.
 But I think that part of me is always back at the Good Friday service, or the dark stillness of the Easter Vigil, the night before.
 Part of me is still thinking about death.

-Last year, I studied the resurrection and the Easter season (a fifty day period leading up to Pentecost) more carefully, for a project I was working on.
+Two years ago, I studied the resurrection and the Easter season (a fifty day period leading up to Pentecost) more carefully, for a project I was working on.
 As I did so, I realized that I wasn’t alone in my inability to switch quickly from despair to joy.

-I watched Mary Magdalene, sobbing in the garden near Jesus’ tomb, chatting with angels, not recognizing Him when He spoke to her.
-I’ve heard people say that He kept Himself hidden from her until He was ready for her to recognize Him.
+I watched Mary Magdalene, sobbing in the garden near Jesus’ tomb, chatting with angels, not recognizing him when he spoke to her.
+I’ve heard people say that he kept himself hidden from her until he was ready for her to recognize him.
 That may very well be true.
 But I can’t help but think that the last person you expect to be speaking to you is the friend and hoped-for Savior that you watched die just days before.
 Even if she could see through the tears, perhaps grief contributed to her blindness.

 A lot has happened in those days, and it’s unclear how much they know.
 Some dead people were walking around, the earth shook, and the curtain of the temple, the one that separated the most sacred place from the rest of the temple and the world was torn in two from top to bottom.
 More than any of this, they watched someone they loved and trusted die a horrible death.
 Fear and skepticism seem like good responses to these events (or at least understandable ones).